ericdrowell/MeteorCharts/README.md

   * __Layout__ - layouts define the position, size, and data source of components in the chart through data binding.
 Some examples of pre-built layouts include StandardLineChart, StandardLineChartWithTitle, SparkChart, and InteractiveLineChart.
 It's also really easy to create your own layouts.
   * __Theme__ - themes define the color palette and fonts used in your chart.
 Some exmaples of pre-built themes include CoteAzure and Lollapallooza.
 It's easy to create your own themes as well.
   * __Data__ - most components require data to render.
 For example, if you're creating a standard line chart, the data for the line component is a series of data points.
 The data for the x and y axis is bound to the line component data.
 And the data for the title component is just a string, like "This is my chart title".
+  * __Formatters__ - formatters are used to format data into human readable strings.
+For example, if you're creating a line chart with dates along the x-axis, you'll want to use the Date formatter to convert the unix timestamps into human readable dates.
+Formatters can also be used with other components, such as tooltips.
   * __Interaction__ - an interaction give mouse and touch interactivity to charts.
 For example, the LineChartTooltip interaction enables users to inspect data for a line chart.

+## File Size for v0.1.0

+  * __Core__ - 6kb
+  * __Full__ - 20kb

+The Core package (meteorcharts-core-vx.x.x.js) includes the barebones JavaScript needed for MeteorCharts to function.
+It does not include components, a layout, a theme, interactions, or formatters.
+If you want to fully optimize your MeteorCharts payload size, it's recommended that you include the core package, along with your specific components, layout, theme, interactions, and formatters.

+The Full package (meteorcharts-vx.x.x.js) includes everything under the sun.
+You can use this package if you just want to get a chart up and running as fast as possible.
+It includes the core, as well as all curated components, layouts, themes, interactions, and formatters.

 ## Building the Project